 While the number of awards may vary on any given year, there are multiple different types to help eliminate financial burdens for students.
 Applicants will be considered for all appropriate sources of funding.

-Earl and Shirlee Katz Endowed Internship for Jewish Communal Service supports internship with a non-profit that focuses on or serves the Jewish community.
+Earl and Shirlee Katz Endowed Internship for Jewish Communal Service supports internships with a non-profit that focuses on or serves the Jewish community.

-Alexander P. Heckler/Governor Ann Richards Internship Fund is awarded to a student whose goal is to pursue a professional career in public service and is interning in or around Washington, DC.
+Alexander P. Heckler/Governor Ann Richards Internship Fund is awarded to students who aim to pursue a professional career in public service and are interning in or around Washington, DC.

 The fund is named for and honors the memory of Ann Richards, former Texas governor and Brandeis University visiting professor and board member.
 Richards spent much of her life as a dedicated public servant advocating for progressive values.